 Web Design & Development

 When I started out as a web designer my focus until then had been solely based on learning new web technologies and how to code.
-But once I started building websites for clients on a daily basis, I quickly learned that no framework or technology can make a boring website look good or innovative to a client.
-I quickly started to teach myself design principles and color theory, and within a year I found myself managing a web team and directly responsible for my employer’s company website.
+But once I started building websites for clients on a daily basis, I learned that no framework or technology can make a boring website look good or innovative to a client.
+That’s when I started to teach myself design principles, color theory, and physiology of design, and within a year I found myself managing a web department and directly responsible for my employer’s company website.

 Indie Game Development

 I’ve experimented with other game development platforms, and Unity has been the only one that has resonated with me.
 It’s scalable and has a large online community, with tons of great tutorials on YouTube and educational sites.
 It was a little rocky getting the hang of it, but after I started getting familiar with all the features it became very fun to build environments, animate characters, and script new features and interactivity.

 Bringing characters and worlds alive has always been a dream of mine as a lifelong gaming enthusiast.
 My initial interest turned to 2D side scroller and top down types of games once I became familiar with Unity and Phaser.io because of nostalgia, but I’ve actually found that now I more enjoy developing 3D games and assets because of how fun it is.